Residential

 Electricity use

-Home CO2 emissions from electricity reduced by nearly 60% during the entire 2001-2021 period.
+Home CO2 emissions from electricity reduced by 33% during the last ten years.
 This long-term decline reflects the reductions in usage and carbon intensity of grid electricity.

 SEAI National BER research tool